 Multi-Octave Spectrum Analyzer dedicated to pulsed IR laser sources

-Mozza products are ideal for spectral characterization of IR pulsed laser sources with repetition rates from few Hz to multi-kHz.
+Mozza MIR spectrometers are ideal for spectral characterization of IR pulsed laser sources with repetition rates from few Hz to multi-kHz.

 Without any moving part, Mozza unique design allows high speed scanning, synchronized with the laser.
 As a result, real time spectrum display is possible even with kHz-rate light sources.

-While scanning FTIRs rely on mechanical delay lines, featuring issues (synchronization, artefacts suppression) with broadband pulsed sources, Mozza is based on an acousto-optic interaction, ideally suited to triggered sources: For each trigger event, a single acoustic frequency is generated and diffracts a corresponding single optical frequency, which intensity is recorded on a photodiode.
+While scanning FTIRs rely on mechanical delay lines, featuring issues (synchronization, artefacts) with broadband pulsed sources, Mozza MIR spectrometer is based on an acousto-optic interaction, ideally suited to triggered sources: For each trigger event, a single acoustic frequency is generated and diffracts a corresponding single optical frequency, which intensity is recorded on a photodiode.
 The Mozza system then scans, at each trigger event, acoustic frequencies and reconstruct the broadband optical spectrum.